Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Data Scaling Law of Pattern Matching Behaviors

-\cref{prop:power-law} predicts that a learner relying on pattern matching requires training dataset size scaling at least quadratically with respect to the token set size, to fully generalize on ID test data.
-To empirically confirm this, we define a practical threshold $\hat{N}_{\mathrm{req}}$ to estimate $N_{\mathrm{req}}(|\gX|,k)$, as a minimal amount of training data required to exceed ID accuracy of 0.99 within 100 epochs after reaching the same level on training data.\footnote{See \cref{app:power-law} measurement details.} \cref{fig:power-law-fit} (Left) shows the measured power-law exponents for $\hat{N}_{\text{req}}$ vs. $|\gX|$ across different task structures.
-The measured exponent for \textsc{2-Hop} ($c=2.26$) aligns well with our theoretical predictions of at least quadratic scaling.
+\cref{thm:power-law} presents a tight sample complexity bound $\tilde{\Theta}(n^c)$ for pattern-matching-based generalization, showing that the training dataset required to ensure full ID generalization grows polynomially in the token set size $n$, with an exponent $c \in [2,2.5)$.
+To empirically confirm this, we define a practical threshold $\hat{N}_{\mathrm{req}}$ to estimate $N_{\mathrm{req}}(\abs{\gX},k)$, as a minimal amount of training data required to exceed ID accuracy of 0.99 within 100 epochs after reaching the same level on training data (see \cref{app:power-law} for the measurement details). \cref{fig:power-law-fit} (Left) shows the measured power-law exponents for $\hat{N}_{\text{req}}$ vs. $\abs{\gX}$ across different task structures.
+The measured exponent for \textsc{2-Hop} ($c=2.26$) aligns well with our theoretical predictions.
 Although we derive the theoretical bound only for \textsc{2-Hop}, we observe clear power-law relationships for more complex structures as well.
 The higher exponents for \textsc{Parallel-2-Hop} ($c=2.43$) and \textsc{3-Hop} ($c=2.58$) tasks suggest that extra computational steps essentially add another dimension of relationships that require robust coverage, driving the steeper power-law scaling.

-Strikingly, these exponents remain invariant across three different GPT-2 model sizes spanning a 20x range in parameters (from 68M to 1.5B) for all three tasks (\cref{fig:power-law-fit} (Right) and \cref{tab:power_law_exponents} in \cref{app:power-law}).
-This supports that the scaling relationship is primarily determined by data properties rather than model capacity, reinforcing our framework's data-centric perspective.
-The observed scaling relationships are robust across different hyperparameters (weight decay and learning rate) and empirical decision criteria for $\hat{N}_{\mathrm{req}}$ (see \cref{app:power-law}).
-Overall, these results suggest that compositional generalization in Transformers requires dataset sizes scaling as a power-law with token set size.
-This has significant implications for how we approach complex reasoning tasks, suggesting that data curation strategies informed by coverage considerations may be more effective than raw parameter scaling.